 Notes.
 As a case study of the mechanics of our model components in the forecasting process, this figure zooms in on different objects at specific points in time.
 Panel (a) shows monthly GDP growth and the common factor up to June 1 2020, together with their projection thereafter.
 It compares this for two model versions, with and without heterogeneous dynamics.
 Panel (b) focuses on the June 15 vintage of retail sales, which refers to the period of May, and compares the retail sales predictions in model versions with and without the idiosyncratic Student-t component.
+Shades denote the 68% and 90% posterior credible intervals.

-experienced an unprecedented 20% drop in April 2020.
+Panel (b) of Figure 9 illustrates the role of the t-distributed outliers by looking at the model's real-time prediction of retail sales.
+This is one of the hard data series from which our Bayesian DFM extracts a much stronger signal than the standard DFM, as shown in Figure 6.
 The left panel reports the full model's forecast for the May 2020 retail sales release, using the data vintage available on June 15, the day before its publication.
-It is worth noting that the retail sales series displays large, transitory outliers throughout its history, most notably around tax changes in October 1986 and around the 9/11 terrorist attacks (see Figure 1).
-Therefore, the model interprets a large fraction of the April 2020 drop as one such outlier, and forecasts a strong rebound in May.
-Moreover, consistent with the transitory nature of the drop and rebound, the idiosyncratic stochastic volatility remains at normal levels for the subsequent forecast horizon.
-The right panel reports the same forecast for a model in which the t-distributed outliers are switched off.
-As discussed above, the drop in consumer-related variables such as retail sales was orders of magnitude greater than what one would have expected given the movements in investment-related variables.
-The only way that a model without fat-tailed outliers can interpret this information is via a massive and persistent increase in the idiosyncratic SV of retail sales.
+The model interprets a large fraction of the April 2020 drop as one such outlier, and forecasts a strong rebound in May.
+Consistent with the transitory nature of this pattern, the idiosyncratic stochastic volatility remains at normal levels for the subsequent forecast horizon.
+The right panel reports the same forecast when the t-distributed outliers are switched off.
+As the drop in consumer-related variables such as retail sales was orders of magnitude greater than what one would have expected given the movements in investment-related variables, the only way that a model without fat-tailed outliers can interpret the data is via a massive and persistent increase in the idiosyncratic SV of retail sales.
 This can be seen in the widening fan chart of the right panel.
 With no reason to expect a large idiosyncratic outlier of opposite sign, the median path is consistent with the aggregate rebound of the common factor, as discussed in panel (a).
 Ultimately this forecast turned out to be a worse description of developments in retail sales.